MicrosoftDocs/WSL/commandline/WSL/install-win10.md

     > **Troubleshooting: Installation failed with error 0x8007007e**
     > This error occurs when your system doesn't support Linux from the store.
 Make sure that:
     > * You're running Windows build 16215 or later.
-[Check your build](install_guide.md#prerequisites).
+[Check your build](troubleshooting.md#check-your-build-number).
-    > * The Windows Subsystem for Linux optional component is enabled.
-[Instructions here](install_guide.md#Install-the-Windows-Subsystem-for-Linux).
+    > * The Windows Subsystem for Linux optional component is enabled and the computer has restarted.
+[Make sure WSL is enabled](troubleshooting.md#confirm-wsl-is-enabled).

 5. Create your UNIX username and password.
 This user account can be different from, and has no relationship to, your Windows username and password.
-[Read more](https://msdn.microsoft.com/en-us/commandline/wsl/user_support).
+[Read more](user-support.md).

 You're done!
 Now you can use your Linux environment.

 ## For Anniversary Update and Creators Update: Install using lxrun
 lxrun installs Ubuntu user-mode by default on top of the Windows subsystem for Linux.

 > Since moving to the store, we have stopped keeping this user-mode image up to date.
-When you're done, run apt-get update.
+When you're done, run `apt-get update`.

 1. Turn on Developer Mode